theseus-os/Theseus/README.md

 Configure an arbitrary IP address that will be used in the next step:
-`sudo ifconfig [ethernet device name] 192.168.1.105`
+`sudo ifconfig [ethernet device name] 192.168.1.105` This command might have to be done each time the computer being used as a server is restarted.

 Edit the `/etc/dhcp/dhcpd.conf` file by uncommenting the line `authoritative;` and adding a subnet configuration such as the one below:
 ```